chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

 ## Data Restore

 Data restore is the process of copying backup data from secondary storage and restoring it to its original location or a new location.
 A restoring process is carried out to return lost, stolen, or damaged data to its original condition or move it to a new location.

-## Difference between Backup and Restore

-Backup and recovery are duplicating data, storing it in a secure place in case of loss or damage, and then restoring that data to a location, the original one or a safe alternative that can be used again in operations to avoid downtime.
-Backup and recovery is also a category of onsite and cloud-based technology solutions that automate and support this process, enabling organizations to protect and retain the data for business and compliance reasons.

-The key difference between backup and recovery is that the backup process is how you save and protect your production data and safely store it.
-Reliable backups and fast recovery together ensure business continuity and business resilience.

 ## Chef Automate High Availability (HA) Backups